mattihirvonen/esp32charge/README.md

   (verified using 10 ms sample rate, use telnet command "charge stat" - results requre some interpret by user!)
 - Oscilloscope web page and code have new ADC gain selection "ATTEN"
 - Change oscilloscope's horizontal speed selection units as ordinary scope(s) use time/div
-- Oscilloscope's sample rate using two core ESP32S3 running 240 MHz is quite poor (17 samples / 50 us digital input, 7 samples / 200 us analog free run, analog sampling may have 200 us gaps in middle of measurement data !!!!)
+- Oscilloscope's sample rate using two core ESP32S3 running 240 MHz is quite poor with higher horizontal speeds
+  - 17 samples / 50 us digital input,
+  - 7 samples / 200 us analog free run, analog sampling may have 200 us gaps in middle of measurement data !!!!
 - Alternative oscilloscope software platform: ESP32S3 processor contain also Ultra-low-power RISC-V (RV32IMC) coprocessor clocked at 17.5 MHz approximately (https://en.wikipedia.org/wiki/RISC-V).
   - Probably ADC sampling can do faster and with more accurate sample rate using this RISC coprocessor core.